splunk/public-o11y-docs/gdi/private-connectivity/aws-privatelink.rst

 1. Log in to the AWS Management Console, and open the :guilabel:`Amazon VPC service` in the specific region where you intend to set up AWS PrivateLink.

-2. On the left navigation pane, select :guilabel:`PrivateLink and Lattice`.

-3. Select :guilabel:`PrivateLink and Lattice > Endpoints`, and select endpoint services that use NLBs and GWLBs.
+2. On the left navigation pane, select :guilabel:`PrivateLink and Lattice > Endpoints`, and select endpoint services that use NLBs and GWLBs.

+3. Enable PrivateLink:

+  * Same region connectivity:

-4. Enter and verify the service name based on the AWS region where you're configuring the VPC endpoint.
-Identify the appropriate service name using the :ref:`AWS PrivateLink service names table <aws-privatelink-service-names>`.
+    1. Enter and verify the service name based on the AWS region where you're configuring the VPC endpoint.
+    2. Identify the appropriate service name using the :ref:`AWS PrivateLink service names table <aws-privatelink-service-names>`.

+  * Cross-region connectivity:

+    1. Sepcify service name from the :ref:`AWS PrivateLink service names table <aws-privatelink-service-names>`.
+    2. Enable Cross Region endpoint checkbox and select the AWS region of the above selected service.

+4. Ensure the service name is accurate by selecting :strong:`Verify Service`.

   * If you see the "Service name verified" message, proceed with :ref:`aws-privatelink-step3`.

   * If you see the "Service name could not be verified" error message, your account ID is not yet allowed for the given service name.
 Reach out to Splunk Customer Support to check the status of your request from :ref:`aws-privatelink-step1`.

 .. _aws-privatelink-step3: